Some harmonic functions for killed Markov branching processes with immigration and culling: Introduction

 We may draw a parallel with the theory of scale functions of upwards or downwards skip-free Markov processes.
 Indeed, for processes with stationary independent increments (psii) this skip-free property contributes to a significant simplification of their fluctuation theory, with the fundamental exit problems being then parsimoniously expressible in terms of a collection of so-called scale functions \cite{kkr,omega,vidmar-avram,vidmar2013fluctuation}.
 Outside of the psii class the situation becomes more complex \cite{maps,pssmp}, except for special cases, e.g. diffusions that have continuous sample paths \cite[Section V.46]{rogers2000diffusions}.
 The harmonic function $\Phi_q$ defined below is nothing but the simplest scale function attributable to ctBGWp on account of their downwards skip-free property, solving the first-passage downwards problem.
 Characterizing efficiently the whole suite of scale functions of ctBGWp or csbp with immigration and/or culling, which would solve the two-sided exit problem for these classes of processes, remains an open task.

-This paper relates in general to the literature on ctBGWp.
+This paper relates in general to the literature on ctBGWp and their generalizations.
 Of the more recent results we may mention \cite{field-theory} that contains an interesting exploration of the asymptotically universal behaviour of ctBGWp near criticality, in particular with regard to the extinction time and total progeny (avalanche duration and size, respectively, in the terminology of \cite{field-theory}).
+Also \cite{li-infinite}, which deals with the asymptotics of ctBGWp with (possibly infinite) immigration and allowing also infinite offspring.

 From another point of view, our results fall under the study of excessive functions of Markov processes, and their connections to Martin boundaries, viz. the ways in which a Markov process exits its state-space, see e.g. \cite[Chapter~7]{woess}, \cite[passim]{dynkin}, and \cite{choi} for upwards/downwards skip-free Markov chains in particular.